AIM-Harvard/pyradiomics/docs/developers.rst

 source code after each commit.
 These tests are defined in the test folder and used to run tests for the following
 environments:

-    - Python 2.7 32 and 64 bits (Windows, Linux and Mac)
+    - Python 2.7 64 bits (Windows, Linux and Mac)
-    - Python 3.4 32 and 64 bits (Windows and Linux)
+    - Python 3.4 64 bits (Windows and Linux)
-    - Python 3.5 32 and 64 bits (Windows and Linux)
+    - Python 3.5 64 bits (Windows and Linux)

 .. note::